 Are you a chocolate milk lover?
-If so, you’ll be interested in the history of chocolate milk!
-We will go over who invented chocolate milk, and where it was invented.
+If so, you’ll might be interested to know who invented chocolate milk, and where it was invented.

 Chocolate milk is a popular childhood drink.
 When you were a kid, did you ever find yourself wondering how chocolate milk came to be?